silentorb/marloth-story/books/fairytale/part6.md

 "Yes." said James.

 It was Ivy's turn to let go.
-"Look, I'm feeling a little better already.
+"I'm feeling a little better now.
 And I can see my house in the distance.
 Don't let me keep you any longer.
 You need to find Marloth as soon as you can."